 A child with liver transplant surgery is always at risk of contracting infections, especially after the surgery.
 Doctors recommend avoiding visiting crowded places or getting in touch with an infected person, as high doses of immunosuppressants are prescribed at that time.

 The child is at a high risk of contracting infections such as herpes, Thrush or oral yeast infection, respiratory virus, cytomegalovirus, Epstein-Barr virus, to name the main ones.
 Hence a child is vaccinated prior to undergoing a transplant.
 Most of the infection risk happens in the first 3 months.

 The child has to take immunosuppressants so that the new liver stays healthy and is not attacked by the body’s immune system.
 Other than small pills, a child will live an absolutely normal life.
 They will have normal growth and attend school and play with other children just like any normal child of his age.
 These children have essentially normal life with a healthy liver.
 As the child grows older, they have to be more aware of how to stay away from infections, symptoms of rejection, and stay healthy.

-For critical procedures like these, patients are recommended to perform Pediatric Liver Transplant in Mumbai as the city is equipped with expert surgeons and world-class infrastructure.
+For critical procedures like these, cases are recommended Transplant in Mumbai as the megacity is equipped with expert surgeons and world- class structure.

 How many liver transplants have Dr. Gaurav Gupta performed?